maksimdrachov/zephyr-rtos-template/README.md

 ```
 </details>

-If you've done everything right, `git status` should give the following:
+If you've done everything right, `git status` should return the following:

 ```
 $ git status